agraboso/redux-api-middleware/README.md

 #### `[RSAA].options`

 The optional `[RSAA].options` property MUST be a plain JavaScript object or a function.
 In the second case, the function SHOULD return a plain JavaScript object.
-The options object can contain any options supported by [node-fetch](https://github.com/bitinn/node-fetch#options).
+The options object can contain any options supported by the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).

 #### `[RSAA].credentials`